-Long Gone Days is a 2D modern-day military RPG set in our current times with a focus on language and cultural barriers, inspired by classic dystopian literature.
+Long Gone Days is a 2D modern-day military RPG set in our current times, with a focus on language and cultural barriers, inspired by classic dystopian literature and visual novels.

 Long Gone Days was originally conceived around 2003 by Camila Gormaz, as an RPG Maker 2000 project.
-Since that moment, releasing it as a game became her life goal.
-Camila would occasionally write bits of the game on her free time, but it wasn’t until 2015, after gaining experience in the gaming industry, that the development of Long Gone Days finally began.
-Soon after, Pablo Videla joined the development as the co-writer.
+Since that moment, the first drafts of Long Gone Days were written and the characters began to be developed.
+However, it wasn’t until 2015, after having gained experienced in the indie game scene, that the development of Long Gone Days finally began, alongside the help of Pablo Videla, who joined as a co-writer and game designer.

-On December 2015 the development of a prototype demo started, using RPG Maker MV as the engine.
-The demo was finally released on May 2016.
+On December 2015 the development of the prototype demo started, and the prototype demo was finally released on May 2016.
 On July 2016, a crowdfunding campaign was launched on Indiegogo.
 The campaign ended successfully on August 11, 2016.

 - 2017/06/24: Demo exhibited at 2017 Game Devs of Color Expo (NY, USA)

 - 2016/11/12: Attended GaymerX East 2016 as Exhibitor (NY, USA)

 - 2016/11/05: Attended Day of the Devs 2016 as Exhibitor (CA, USA)

 - 2016/09/15: Attended Tokyo Game Show 2016 - Business Days (Tokyo, Japan)

 - 2016/08/10: Indiegogo campaign ended successfully

 - 2016/08/06: Attended Festigame 2016 as Exhibitor (Santiago, Chile)